lutherjohn/Excel-Dummy/README.md

 # Excel-Dummy
-A dummy for data analysis using python
+A dummy data files for data analysis using python 3.